myzlab/k-search-v2-docs/docs/sql-functions/aggregate-functions/sum.md

 ## Definition

-The `sum` method allows you to add a `SUM` function to the query.
+The `sum` method allows you to add the `SUM` function to the query.
 The `SUM` function allows you to calculate the sum value of a set.

 There are 2 ways to call this method: